Victoria Fringe Festival 2018 (Upcoming)

-Presented as a micro-play at the Belfry Theatre’s Spark Fest 2017.
+Presented as a mini-play at the Belfry Theatre’s Spark Fest 2017.

 Cornelius & Titania

 or A Tragedy of the Commons (A Comedy)

 playwright / director Pamela Bethel